 The MBA Fellowship is designed to increase interest in financial services among black, Hispanic and Native American business school students.

 First-year MBA students; Pursuing a 2019 Summer Associate position at Goldman Sachs; Black, Hispanic/Latino, Native American or women.
 For Atlanta, Boston, Calgary, Chicago, Dallas, Greenwich, Houston, Los Angeles, Miami, New York, Philadelphia, Salt Lake City, San Francisco, Seattle, West Palm Beach, Washington D.C.

 African American students in their senior year of high school are eligible for this scholarship program.
 This scholarship will be awarded to students who demonstrate an interest in public service, community engagement, business entrepreneurship, and global citizenship

 All-female NYC high school sophomores or juniors have the opportunity to receive a 6-year high school to a college program and join a network of young women mentors and college coaches.
 Each participant is awarded a free laptop, tours to colleges and universities, and mentor/coaching opportunities.

-The scholarship is intended for students entering or attending law school and demonstrate a commitment to developing a career in intellectual property law.
-The applicant must be US citizen and demonstrate merit and financial need before applying for the scholarship.
+The scholarship is intended for students entering or attending law school who demonstrate a commitment to developing a career in intellectual property law.
+The applicant must be a US citizen and demonstrate merit and financial need before applying for the scholarship.